Duped Till Doomsday: Plot

-Soldiers Wagner, Paulun and Lick are three friends and the best sharpshooters in their division, that is stationed in Latvia, near the German-Soviet border.
-During June 1941, while on vacation, they walk near a river and spot a movement in the bush.
-Believing it to be a bird, they shoot in its direction and discover that they have killed Angelika, their captain's daughter.
-The three throw her corpse to a swamp and proceed as if nothing happened.
-Lick tells of the incident to his father, a Waffen-SS general, who decides to use the corpse for propaganda purposes: on 22 June, the day of the invasion to the Soviet Union, he exhumes Angelika's remains and claims she was killed by Soviet marauders.
-Her father orders to shoot Latvian civilians in response.
+Soldiers Wagner, Paulun and Lick are three friends and the best sharpshooters in a division stationed in Latvia, near the German-Soviet border.
+During June 1941, while on leave, they take a walk near a river and spot movement in a bush.
+Believing it to be a bird, they shoot in its direction, only to discover that they have killed Angelika, their captain's daughter.
+The three dump her corpse in a swamp and proceed as if nothing happened.

+Lick relates the incident to his father, a Waffen-SS general, who decides to use the corpse for propaganda purposes: on 22 June, the day of the invasion of the Soviet Union, he exhumes Angelika's remains and claims she was killed by Soviet marauders.
+Her father orders to shoot a number of Latvian women in retaliation.

 Paulun tries to tell the truth, but Lick claims he is insane; Wagner remains silent.
 When Paulun tries to escape arrest, he is killed by Lick.
 Wagner does nothing and continues to behave as usual.